pjakiela/ECON523/exercises/E1-selection.md

 #### Part (b)

 Conduct a t-test of the hypothesis that treatment (`act_any`) does not impact the likelihood of using ARTs (using the `ttest` command).
+What is the resulting t-statistic?

 #### Part (c)

-Test the hypothesis that treatment (`act_any`) does not impact the likelihood of using ARTs using the regress command.
+Test the hypothesis that treatment (`act_any`) does not impact the likelihood of using ARTs using the `regress` command.
+What is the coefficient on `act_any`?
+What is the t-statistic?

 ### Question 2:  Multiple Treatments